Kunull/Writeups/docs/Pwnable.kr/Toddler's Bottle/cmd1.md

 ```

 When `cat` is run, each of paths are prepended to it once by one.
-Wherever, `cat` is located in the system, that path will work.
+Based on the location of `cat` in the system, that corresponding path will work.

-Let's check it is located.
+Let's check where it is located.

 ```
 cmd1@ubuntu:~$ which cat